 However, in some cases a borrower may want to reaffirm a debt in bankruptcy, rather than discharge it.
-A borrower will usually reaffirm a debt when the debt has collateral the borrower wants to keep, such as a car or valuable jewelry.
-When a debt is reaffirmed, the borrower voluntarily agrees to pay the creditor all or a portion of the money owed.
+A Florida borrower will usually choose debt reaffirmation when the debt has collateral the borrower wants to keep, such as a car or valuable jewelry.
+When there is debt is reaffirmation in Florida, the borrower voluntarily agrees to pay the creditor all or a portion of the money owed.
 If a debt is reaffirmed and the borrower fails to pay the debt, the creditor can seek repossession and other legal actions to collect the debt.

 Requirements for Reaffirmation:

-Reaffirmation agreements are completely voluntary, meaning a borrower in bankruptcy can never be compelled to reaffirm a debt.
+Debt reaffirmation agreements are completely voluntary in Florida, meaning a borrower in bankruptcy can never be compelled to reaffirm a debt.
 In addition, all reaffirmation agreements must be approved by the bankruptcy court before they can become effective.

 A court will only approve reaffirmation agreements if:

 - It is in the best interest of the borrower